Establishing Corporate Responsibility in Illinois Trucking Accidents

-The latest statistics from the U.S. DOT (Department of Transportation) show that approximately 500,000 large commercial truck accidents occur each year.
-Unfortunately, trucking accidents with the highest majority of fatalities involve collisions with passenger vehicles.
+The latest statistics from the U.S. DOT (Department of Transportation) show that approximately 500,000 large commercial truck accidents occur each year in America.
+Sadly, trucking accidents with the highest majority of fatalities involve collisions with passenger vehicles.
 The sheer size and weight of semi-trucks, flatbed vehicles, and tanker trucks can cause catastrophic damage when the large commercial vehicle is improperly operated or maintained.

-Trucking companies often place strict demands on their truck driver employees to meet deadlines and commitments when moving cargo across the nation.
-This often leads to excessive speed and fatigue when attempting to reach the destination on time.
+Trucking companies often place strict demands on their truck driving employees to meet deadlines and commitments when moving cargo across the nation.
+This often leads to driving at excessive speeds and fatigue when attempting to reach the destination on time.

-Large trucks involved in accidents are usually responsible for the catastrophic injuries or wrongful death through mishap or carelessness.
+Large trucks involved in accidents are usually responsible for the catastrophic injuries or wrongful death through mishap or negligence.
 However, the truck driver is not always solely at fault.
-Attempting to determine responsibility and legal liability can sometimes be challenging.
-It might be determined that the truck company responsibility for accidents is valid because the commercial vehicle was maintained improperly, or the driver was not provided adequate training in moving the cargo.
+Although attempting to determine responsibility and legal liability can be challenging.
+It might be determined that the truck company's responsibility for an accident is valid because the commercial vehicle was maintained improperly, or the driver was not provided adequate training on how to transport cargo safely.

 Large commercial vehicle operators can cause accidents through their negligence when fatigue, aggression, excessive speed and the use of alcohol or drugs is involved.
-In addition, unsafe driving decisions when maneuvering the truck through adverse weather conditions, and/or the failure to follow federal and state regulations can place the driver, vehicle and all other motorists on the road in risk of great peril.
-Commercial vehicle drivers can also be at fault when eating while operating the truck, or talking on a mobile phone.
+In addition, unsafe driving decisions when maneuvering the truck through adverse weather conditions, and/or the failure to follow federal and state regulations can place the driver, vehicle and all other motorists and passengers sharing the road at risk of great peril.
+Commercial vehicle drivers can also be at fault when eating while operating the truck or talking/texting on a mobile phone.

-Defective equipment, poor maintenance and negligence of other motorists and drivers often result in accidents involving large commercial trucks.
+Defective equipment, poor maintenance and negligence of other motorists often result in accidents involving large commercial trucks.
 Defective axles, tires, brake pads, braking systems and other components can cause accidents with serious injuries and/or death when the operator loses control of the large truck traveling at high speeds.
-Determining who these entities are and pursuing them requires a thorough investigation of the collision itself.
+Determining who these entities are and pursuing them requires a thorough investigation of the collision.

-Victims that have suffered injuries or families that have lost a loved one in an accident involving a large commercial truck often sue the responsible party.
+Victims who have suffered injuries or families that have lost a loved one in an accident involving a large commercial truck can sue the party at fault for the damage.
 Illinois tort law involving commercial truck accidents is complex.
-Often times, victims file lawsuits to recover the enormous damages through litigation or negotiation with insurance companies holding the policy for trucking companies.
+Often times, victims file lawsuits to recover the enormous loss through litigation or negotiation with insurance companies that hold the policy for trucking companies.

 Trucking accident lawsuits allow victims to obtain financial recompense for many of the damages incurred including: